jnthngdbt/PointCloudVisualizer/package/readme.md

 ## VisualizerApp.exe

+The simplest way to use it is to associate PCD files with VisualizerApp.exe (right-click on a PCD file > Properties > Opens with...), located there

+    [...]\package\VisualizerApp\VisualizerApp.exe

 ### Important interactive commands

 All commands should be displayed in the console when pressing 'h'.
 It first shows all original commands available in pcl_viewer_release.exe.
 The bottom section shows commands specific to VisualizerApp.
+Following are the most important and useful.

+#### PCL builtin

+* **r**: Recenters the viewpoint to the centroid of the cloud and scales to view the entire cloud.
+This should be the first key pressed when you open the viewer and you see nothing.
+* **f**: When hovering over a point with the mouse, it centers the viewpoint on that point.
+* **numkeys**: Switches color handlers to color the points.
+Every feature is a color handler.
+If more than 10, combine with CTRL.
+* **l**: List color handlers in the console.
+* **o**: Toggle orthogonal/perspective view.
+* **u**: Toggle display of the colormap.

+#### New with VisualizerApp

+* **i**: Loop through all clouds and highlight them.
+The highlighted cloud's name is displayed.
+Combine with SHIFT to go backwards.
+Combine with CTRL to exit.
+* **left/right arrows**: Navigate through cloud bundles, corresponding to scopes in the code.

 ## pcl_viewer_release.exe